polystat/polystat/README.md

 $ java -jar polystat-*-jar-with-dependencies.jar src temp
 ```

-The `src/foo.eo` file must contain the code in EOLANG, for example
+The `src/foo.eo` file must contain the code in [EOLANG](https://www.eolang.org).
-try this simple program that has a "division by zero" bug:
+For example, try this simple program that has a "division by zero" bug:

 ```
 [x] > test
   div. > @
-    5
+    42
     x
 ```

-The output of Polystat will show you which `x` may cause
+The output of Polystat will show you which values of `x` may cause
 this program to crash.
-The directory `temp` will be created
+A new directory `temp/` will be created
 automatically and will contain temporary files.

 You can also play with it by editing the files in `sandbox/`